Russia, Fassina (LeU): “The escalation of economic sanctions must be stopped”

 Top Manager Reputation: Descalzi flies first, then Starace and Messina

-Chiellini: after the tears, the choices: footballer in the USA or Juve manager?
+Chiellini: after the tears, the choices: footballer in the USA or Juventus manager?

 Pope Francis show: “How’s the knee?
 I would need some tequila ”.
 VIDEO